tonywry/Midland-Property-Analysis/README.md

 ### Data Visualization
 Several plots for the Analysis as below.

-Basemap of HK was base on the shape file gadm36_HKG_1, all shape files can be found here (https://gadm.org/download_country_v3.html)
+Basemap of HK was base on the shape file gadm36_HKG_1, all shape files can be downloaded here (https://gadm.org/download_country_v3.html)

 ![image](https://user-images.githubusercontent.com/29504448/58641110-2344f700-832d-11e9-9541-b5f9e2c4e487.png)